mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 - Check in with GSoC contributors / interns about their experience
 - Assimilate Sean's Querydown doc

+## 2023-10-12 (Thu)
+- Call with Sean re: user research & installation work for release 0.1.4
+- Call with SJ & Pavish re: Mathesar use cases for WMF ecosystem and next steps
+- Call with Insperity about their services
+- Call with Mukesh about installation work for release 0.1.4
+- Did some research into team event activities
+- Email + GitHub + Matrix catch up
+    - Bunch of replies

 ## 2023-10-11 (Wed)
 *Partial day due to some medical stuff.*